 Some things in life are very straightforward.
 For instance, if you need a new pair of jeans, you simply head to the store (or use my preferred method: ordering online from the comfort of your own home), give your money to the cashier, and walk out the door with exactly what you need.
-Unfortunately, purchasing things such as splints, prosthetics, and durable medical equipment (DME)—and determining which orthotics are covered by insurance—isn’t so cut and dried.
-In fact, a lot can go wrong when it comes to orthotics and prosthetics billing.
-So, to make sure your patients get with they need—and you get paid what you deserve—stick to the following guidelines.
+Unfortunately, purchasing things such as splints, prosthetics, and durable medical equipment (DME) isn’t so cut and dried.
+In fact, when it comes to orthotics and prosthetics billing, there’s a lot of room for error.
+So, to make sure your patients get with they need—and you get paid what you deserve—stick to the following guidelines:

 Obtaining a Provider Number